-Instantly recognizable, it’s an icon of Los Angeles and almost everyone who comes here wants to see the Hollywood Sign, but where is the best spot to get that all-important picture to prove that you were here?
+Instantly recognizable, it’s an icon of Los Angeles and almost everyone who comes here wants to see the Hollywood Sign, but where is the best spot to get that all-important photo?
 There are several good spots – bearing in mind that you can’t visit the sign itself (for some reason L.A. seems unable to create a good visitor attraction from its most famous landmark).
 Griffith Park has many good viewpoints (the Hollywood Sign is actually in Griffith Park), including some great angles from the Griffith Observatory, and Beachwood Canyon is a popular spot too.
 If you have the time and energy (it takes at least two hours of walking) you can get an Instagram-worthy shot of Hollywood and Los Angeles from behind the sign itself (the closest that you can get to it).
 Probably the best hike to the Hollywood Sign is the Wonder View Trail, which goes past the Wisdom Tree and over Cahuenga Peak.
 It’s quite steep in parts, but very picturesque and well worth the effort.

 Filmmaking in Hollywood is now accepted as beginning with In Old California, in 1910, the first movie to be shot in Hollywood itself.
 The film industry at that time was still young, but some ambitious people were beginning to realize that there were immense amounts of money and fame to be made from it.
 Within a couple of years film production companies were rapidly proliferating in the small country town, which had only just been annexed by the city of Los Angeles.
 Drawn by the year round moviemaking-friendly weather and varied scenery, amongst other reasons, they set up their studios all over the area.
 The Hollywood Heritage Museum has preserved one of those early studios (which was a converted barn).
 See it to get an idea of what it was like in those early, pioneering, days.